Showing posts with label Miami in the 1950s. Show all posts

 By Jane Feehan

-When boxes of money were dropped off at the counting room for pay phone revenues, women grabbed rolls of coins before they were counted and stuffed them into their bras.
+When boxes of money were dropped off at the counting room for pay phone revenues, news accounts reported that women grabbed rolls of coins before they were counted and stuffed them into their bras.
 They dropped the money off in a restroom or somewhere else where an accomplice was waiting, making away with up to $150 a day.

 The “Brassiere Brigade,” as newspapers called them (or “Silver Falsies”), made prosecution difficult when they refused to sign statements about their crime.
 Complicating matters was the company’s failure to figure out exactly how much was taken.
 Police let them go in September 1950; the brigade then took the opportunity to recant their stories.